AirVantage provides dashboards that are available troughout the product to provide greater insight into your systems.

 Public Dashboards: You can share a dashboard to other user in your company (in a public repository).
 The dashboard is in read-only for all the users but the Administrators.
 See How to share a dashboard for more information.
 A public dashboard is identified with an eye on the left.

 Finally, you can transfer a dashboard to a partner.
 The dashboard will be copied to the new company as a public dashboard.
 If you modify the dashboard, the transfered dashboard will not be changed.
 See How to transfer a dashboard to a partner for more information.

 To change the dashboard layout, you need to switch into ‘Edit mode’.
 Once in Edit mode, you can easily:

-Once in ‘Edit mode’, use the quick search drop-down box listing widgets by name, or from the well-known widget gallery by clicking on the magnifying glass button.
+Once in ‘Edit mode’, use the quick search drop-down box listing widgets by name, or select from the well-known widget gallery by clicking on the magnifying glass button.
 The widget will be added to the bottom of your dashboard.
 You can then move it where required, and do any widget specific configuration that is required.

 You can position the widgets as you wish to obtain the desired dashboard layout.

 Just drag a widget and drop it on an existing widget slot.
 Widgets are then automatically switched.

 Click on Duplicate in the top right widget’s menu.
 The new widget will be added to the right of the current widget.